 Interested in impressing a birthday celebrant?
-Instead of plainly greeting in English, you can simply say お 誕生 日 おめでとう ご ざ い ます (pronounced as o tanjoubi omedetou) as this is the most casual way of wishing someone a happy birthday in Japanese.
-If you are the one who is being greeted by your friends with such a phrase, it would be wise to simply respond with a hearty 誕生日のお祝いありがとう ご ざ い ます (pronounced as tanjoubi no oiwai arigatōgozaimasu) to say thank you.
+Instead of plainly greeting in English, you can say “Happy birthday” in Japanese as “お誕生日おめでとう(pronounced as otanjoubi omedetou).”
+This is the most casual way of wishing someone a happy birthday in Japanese.
+If you are the one who is being greeted by your friends with such a phrase, it would be wise to simply respond with a hearty 誕生日のお祝いありがとう(pronounced as tanjoubi no oiwai arigatou) to say thank you.
 If you are interested to learn more about how you can send a birthday wish in different styles, you’ve come to the right place!

 No matter where you are in the world, it is impossible not to get invited to any birthday celebration may it be for your close friends, family member, or colleague.
 For many of us, this wonderful day is not just about the symbolism of aging but also a reminder to embrace someone’s life and the challenges they overcame.
 Therefore, sending celebratory phrases makes sense!

-As most of us know, the Japanese language makes use of the honorific prefix or 敬語 (Keigo) in order to prevent miscommunication or offending someone.
+As most of us know, the Japanese language makes use of the honorific prefix or 敬語 (Keigo) to prevent miscommunication or offending someone.
 For this reason, even their birthday greeting may differ depending on the person they are speaking with.
-In order to get to know more about why birthday wishing is important in the Japanese culture, continue reading below.
+To learn more about why birthday wishing is essential in Japanese culture, continue reading below.

-In general, the Japanese people are not as expressive as other nationalities, and several of their local phrases are reserved only for special occasions.
-However, one special occasion that a lot of young people are excited about is celebrating their birthday party since this is one of the specific times where they get warm greetings from their family, friends, and their special person.
+The Japanese people are generally not as expressive as other nationalities, and several local phrases are reserved only for special occasions.
+However, one special occasion that many young people are excited about is celebrating their birthday party since this is one of the specific times when they get warm greetings from their family, friends, and their special person.
 For this reason, they will truly appreciate hearing a great birthday wish from a close friend like you!

 In addition to saying a happy birthday in Japanese, you might also want to learn a few Japanese traditions, which can make your greetings even more special.

 Aside from mastering the basic Japanese greetings, learning how to greet someone with a wonderful birthday is a great way to instantly connect with the locals.
 Who knows, you might end up having a best friend just by simply expressing yourself in their language.
-Take note of these 4 basic phrases and what they mean.
+Take note of these 4 basic phrases to wish happy birthday in Japanese.